craigtrupp/SQL/Sql_Challenges/SqlChallenges.md

 * Within this challenge, our case study covers a theoretical sales performance for Danny's online supermarket.
 * Key business questions center around the following topics
     - Quantifiable impact of changes introduced for a particular time period
-    - Platform, Region, Segment, & Customer Type impact by mocked change and subsequent data over different periods
+    - **Platform, Region, Segment, & Customer Type** impact by mocked change and subsequent data over different periods
 * Tasks also included `Data Cleansing` to generate a new table within the schema for easier data aggregation and metrics for the mentioned subsets above
     - Type Casting
     - Date Segmenting
     - Finer Data Points and Clarifying Text Representation
     - Conditional Type setting from sql function returns on uncleansed data
-* The Data Exploration looks to use the date values and is most resourceful through our ability to partition and generate summary statistics by partitioned values like **calendar_year** over different demographics
+* The **Data Exploration Section** looks to use the date values and is most resourceful through our ability to partition and generate summary statistics by partitioned values like **calendar_year** over different demographics
 * **`Case Study Files`**
     * [Data Mart Challenge](/Sql_Challenges/5_DataMart/DataMart_CS.md)
     * [Data Mart Individual Queries](/Sql_Challenges/5_DataMart/DataMart_CS.sql)